hlship/threaded-conversation/docs/conversation.md

 * `(asking quip $)` - the player asks the NPC a question  ("ask does Lily look well?" or "ask about the gnawed shin bone")
 * `(telling quip $)` - the player tells the NPC something ("say hello" or "tell about the missing cheese")
 * `(performing quip $)` - the player performs some bit of behavior ("curse the fates")
-* NPC-directed quips have no identifying trait; these can be queued up and are output when the NPC has no immediate response
+* NPC-directed quips have no identifying trait; these can be queued up and are printed when the NPC has no immediate response

 The actions `[ask $NPC about $Quip]`, `[tell $NPC about $Quip]` and `[perform quip $Quip]` correspond to the three player-initiated quips.
 However, the first two delegate to the `[talk to $NPC about $Quip]`, and that in turn delegates to